 A photographer is known for what he shows, not for what he shoots.

-Think of post-operative pictures of Brazilian Butt Lifts the same way.
+Think of post-operative pictures of Brazilian butt lifts the same way.
 You may be seeing the surgeon’s best work because that is what he is showing!
 So the question is, “how do you find out about what the surgeon is NOT showing?”

 Here are few hints for gathering information about a plastic surgeon’s Brazilian butt lift results by seeing what he’s really showing you in his patient photo gallery:

 One of the first things to take notice of is the size of the gallery.
 Are there a lot of pictures from the surgeon, or just a few?
 A few great pictures may mean that he only has a couple of good results or that he has only done a few cases.
-In today’s competitive market, even a surgeon like me who has performed hundreds of Brazilian Butt Lifts still needs to post a lot of pictures and show even more photos during a consultation appointment.
+In today’s competitive market, even a surgeon like me who has performed hundreds of Brazilian butt lifts still needs to post a lot of pictures and show even more photos during a consultation appointment.

 Does the surgeon’s photo gallery seem to feature patients with similar body types or does the gallery show that he can operate on different body types?
-When you look at before and after photos, the temptation is to look at the picture of a final result that you like, regardless of your specific body type or the body type of the patient who’s results you’re viewing.
+When you look at before and after photos, the temptation is to look at the picture of a final result that you like, regardless of your specific body type or the body type of the patient whose results you’re viewing.